-For this reason, the minimum amount of THC related impairment is also not established.
-While with chronic use through blood can have an extended time-frame, one-time usage gives the user a 72 hours window.
+For this reason, the minimum amount of THC-related impairment is also not established.
+While chronic use through blood can have an extended time-frame, one-time usage gives the user a 72 hours window.
 THC metabolites can be identified in the hair inside the time-frame period of 90 days.
 Usually, the cutoff of this type of testing can be around one picogram per milliliter.

 Why should heavy use of CBD also be avoided before a drug test?

 There seems to be growing evidence that CBD can turn in THC when it is in the digestive tract.
 This is true because CBD has a way of turning into THC when it is in acidic environments, and the stomach is one of them.
 This is a critical point for a question like this: Does CBD show up on drug tests.
 While the evidence is growing, it is also at times contested.
 That does not mean that you should binge on CBD before a drug test, considering that some tests are even made to look for CBD metabolites.